-Mar 11, 2019
+Dec 11, 2019

 Find out how to be the best nursing student you can be and reach your full potential by following these 8 strategies in order to truly stand out in your nursing class.

-You want to start the program on the right foot, so buy everything you need beforehand: textbooks, a planner, scrubs, a stethoscope, nursing shoes, etc. The first week will be an adjustment, and you don’t want to add errands on top of everything else you’ll have to juggle.
-In addition, as soon as you get your schedule, put all the important classes, assignments and exams into your planner so you’ll have all your due dates in one place.
+You want to start the program on the right foot, so buy everything you need beforehand: textbooks, a planner, scrubs, a stethoscope, nursing shoes, etc. The first week as a nursing student will be an adjustment, and you don’t want to add errands on top of everything else you’ll have to juggle.
+In addition, as soon as you get your schedule, put all the important classes, assignments, and exams into your planner so you’ll have all your due dates in one place.
 If you’re worried about losing the planner, an online calendar works too — just have some type of master document where you can keep track of everything.

+Being a nursing student can be very challenging.
 Questions are an excellent way to demonstrate that you care about the work you’re doing and that you’re engaged with the material.
 Of course, you can ask questions in class, but you can also catch your instructor after class or seek her out during office hours if you want to have a more involved discussion.
 Once you get to clinical work, asking questions becomes even more important because you’re actually helping to take care of patients.
 If you don’t know how or why something is done, don’t be afraid to ask about it.

-This may seem like basic advice, but it’s really easy to turn an assignment in late — or simply not turn it in at all — once the commitments of nursing school really begin to pile up.
+This may seem like basic advice for nursing students, but it’s really easy to turn an assignment in late — or simply not turn it in at all — once the commitments of nursing school really begin to pile up.
 The paper or quiz seems like such a tiny fraction of your grade, so it doesn’t really matter if you do it or not, right?
 But late or absent homework will quickly add up and negatively impact your grades, and this kind of behavior signals to your instructors that you can’t be bothered with details, which is never a good trait in a nurse.

 Nursing students are only human, and at some point during your program, you’ll inevitably struggle or make a mistake: forgetting to turn in an assignment, writing down the wrong date for a test, missing a quiz.
 If you find yourself not doing so well in the class, be proactive and talk about with the instructor rather than ignoring the issue.
 They might be able to provide extra credit opportunities, give you an extension, offer you study resources or otherwise help you get back on the right path — but you’ll never know unless you ask.